jtomori/vex_tutorial/README.md

     scale(xform, 20);
 }

-// setting transform intrinsic inside IFs did not work correctly, so I do it at the end setprimintrinsic(0, "transform", @ptnum, xform, "set");
+// all of the primitives have "transform" intrinsic, so I update it at the end setprimintrinsic(0, "transform", @ptnum, xform, "set");
 ```
 <br>